How To Build A DIY Wine Cellar: Step-by-Step + Home Wine Cellar Construction Tips

 Step 9: Lighting

-There are very few limitations when it comes to lighting options for a wine cellar.
+There are very few limitations when it comes to lighting options for a wine cellar in house.
 If you are going to utilize can lighting in a wine cellar, then you will need to use thermally fused can lights, also referred to as IC rated cans.
 There are also some concerns about the harmful effects of UV lights on long-term storage.
 There is no scientific evidence currently available that confirms that either way, but some in the industry would recommend you steer clear of UV lighting.

 Please review the lighting options that Wine Cellar Innovations has to offer.